-Red Heart has a great pattern for mitts, and a matching cowl worked with Trinity Stitch and cables, which look lovely together.
+- Red Heart has a great pattern for mitts, and a matching cowl worked with Trinity Stitch and cables, which look lovely together.

-Joanna Nassiokas has a lovely, simple, Trinity Stitch neckwarmer (small cowl) that would be great for quick gift knitting.
+- Joanna Nassiokas has a lovely, simple, Trinity Stitch neckwarmer (small cowl) that would be great for quick gift knitting.